Reds vs. Dodgers Player Props Betting Odds

 India Stats

-- India has collected 63 hits with 15 doubles, six home runs and 26 walks.
-He has driven in 29 runs with 11 stolen bases.
+- India has 65 hits with 15 doubles, six home runs and 26 walks.
+He has driven in 30 runs with 11 stolen bases.

-- India hopes to build on a four-game hitting streak in this matchup.
-In his last five games he is hitting .211 with a home run and five RBI.
+- India will look for his sixth straight game with a hit in this matchup.
+During his last five outings he is batting .300 with a home run and six RBI.

 India Recent Games